Primary Care in Rochester and Kasson

 How can you tell if you have COPD?

-If you smoke and have shortness of breath and a cough, regardless of whether it produces mucus, you likely have COPD.
-Therefore, you should discuss these symptoms with your healthcare clinician.
+If you smoke and have shortness of breath and a cough, regardless of whether it produces mucus, you may have COPD.
+You should discuss these symptoms with your healthcare clinician.
 Exposure in your home or workplace to things that irritate your lungs, such as dust or fumes, or a family history of COPD in nonsmokers, increases the risk that these symptoms are due to COPD.

 How is COPD diagnosed?

-While your healthcare clinician can diagnose COPD based on symptoms, a test called spirometry, which measures the flow of air in and out of the lungs, can help determine if symptoms are due to emphysema or chronic bronchitis.
-Additional testing may be needed to confirm the diagnosis.
+While your healthcare clinician can diagnose COPD based on symptoms, a test called spirometry, which measures air flow in and out of the lungs, can help determine if symptoms are due to emphysema or chronic bronchitis.
+Additional testing is generally needed to confirm the diagnosis.

 How is COPD treated?

 The first step in treating COPD is to remove exposure to smoke, dust and fumes.
-Smokers should stop smoking and secondhand smoke should be eliminated.
-Additional treatments may include inhalers, which are bronchodilators to open airways, with the addition of inhaled corticosteroids to decrease inflammation.
+Smokers should stop smoking, and secondhand smoke should be eliminated.
+Additional treatments usually include inhalers, beginning with bronchodilators to open airways; additional inhalers may be added if symptoms are not controlled.
+Other non-inhaled medications are added in special circumstances.

 Take-home messages: